 You might require quite a bit of help after a car accident.
 If you were seriously injured, getting immediate medical help should be your first and top priority.
 Unfortunately, we all know that going to the doctor in Illinois is not cheap.

-At Thomas Law Offices, our car accident lawyers do not think injury victims should have to worry about medical bills.
+At Thomas Law Offices, our Chicago auto accident lawyers do not think injury victims should have to worry about medical bills.
 With years of experience and practical knowledge under our belt, we strive to make sure that each and every one of our clients knows their legal options for securing compensation after a serious car accident.
 We are here for our clients every step of the way and are ready to work tirelessly for you to make sure that an insurance company does not pressure you into accepting anything less than what you deserve.

 If you were not at fault for the car accident that caused your injuries, do not hesitate to contact us at Thomas Law Offices.
 We’re prepared to meet with you for a free, no-obligation consultation to discuss the details of your case.